Robot Mower - 3 Step Winter Maintenance for your LawnMaster® L10

-Bringing your robot lawnmower indoors protects it from any potential damage by frost and is a chance to perform some routine mower maintenance.
-Turn your mower off at the switch underneath, find your gardening gloves, a soft brush, and a cross head screwdriver, and let’s get started.
+Bringing your robot mower indoors protects it from any potential damage by frost and is a chance to perform some routine mower maintenance.
+Turn your robot mower off at the switch underneath, find your gardening gloves, a soft brush, and a cross head screwdriver, and let’s get started.

 1. GIVE IT A CLEAN

 The L10 robot mower is IPX5 rated, meaning it can withstand a low-pressure stream of water.
 If you wish, you can clean your mower down more easily by pre-wetting any dried-on grass using a hose pipe, then pop your mower upside down onto a work surface covered with a soft cloth.
 Using a soft brush, clean away any grass and other debris that has collected under the deck and around the cutting plate.

 Blades that are pitted and worn will not leave a good quality cut on the lawn surface.
 Ragged cuts lead to browning on the edges of grass blades.
 This has an overall negative affect on the appearance of the lawn.
 For the best quality cut and greenest looking lawn, consider changing your blades now for your L10 to be ready to go straight out in spring.
 Replace all blades at the same time to preserve balance.
 You can buy your replacement blades here.

 Updating the firmware ensures that your mower always has the latest features and most reliable performance.